openedx/edx-platform/openedx/core/djangoapps/catalog/docs/decisions/001-programs-cache.rst

    * Cons:
       * Data duplication.
+      * Ensuring that data is synchronized between the two caches.
       * Managing an additional SQL schema.
       * Involves significant engineering effort.
 * Remove logic from LMS that relies on programs.